This beautiful rainbow ate a sowbug pattern in late May. Just look at that head!

-While there's some dry fly fishing here, with BWO bringing fish up in late April and May and PMD and caddisflies good choices in late June and July, the bulk of the fishing here is subsurface.
+While there's some dry fly fishing here, with BWO and midges bringing a few fish up in late April and May and PMD and caddisflies good choices in late June and July, plus some "gulper" fishing to trout rising to Callibaetis mayflies and chironomid midges out in Upper Holter Lake itself, the bulk of the fishing here is subsurface.
 In early spring, when the fish are fixated on eggs, nymphing with egg patterns and nymphs that resemble mayflies, midges, or scuds but also push the egg "button" are the top tickets.
 As the fish begin to shift off eggs, sowbugs, scuds, and BWO and PMD nymphs are better bets, and if the river is high, large San Juan Worms are also excellent choices.
 By mid-June, PMD nymphs and caddis larvae and pupae are the tickets.
 They remain the best options until fall, when BWO nymphs take over again.
 Streamers can work throughout the season and typically produce the largest fish, but also fewer of them than nymphs.

 Suffice it to say, this isn't a place for the faint-of-heart or for rookies.
 For intermediate to expert anglers who are interested in doing something different and catching some seriously large trout, it's a great bet.